ximenpo/hello-Ansible-CoreOS/README.md

-# hello-op-coreos
+# hello-Ansible-CoreOS
-example for coreos operation using Ansible.
+example for CoreOS operation using Ansible.